Bōkyaku Tantei: Manga

+TV drama

+A a Japanese television drama adaptation, titled Okitegami Kyōko no Bibōroku (掟上今日子の備忘録), aired on NTV from October 10 to December 12, 2015 on Saturdays at 21:00.
+It was directed by Tōya Satō who is known for Gokusen, 14-sai no Haha, and Kaseifu no Mita.
+Yui Aragaki played the lead role as the private detective, and Masaki Okada played the supporting role.
+It received the viewership rating of 10.5% on average.

 Reception

 Okitegami Kyōko no Bibōroku won the Special Award in the 2014 Award of Book☆Walker for being the author's first e-book and for its exceptional sales despite being a single publication.
 Additionally, it ranked seventh in the site's 2014 e-book rankings and in the Literature category.

 The following year, the novel received the 2015 Award of Excellence in Literature at the Book☆Walker Award of 2015.
 It also ranked 51st overall in the site's 2015 e-book rankings and third in the Literary Arts category.

 In 2016, the novel ranked ninth in the Single Books and Novels category at the This Light Novel is Amazing!
 2017 awards.